fieldbook/fieldbook-client/README.md

 Remove a webhook from the book.

-## To Run Tests
+## Running tests

 First install foreman, if you don't have it. `gem install foreman`

 Take the `test/apiTestBook.json` file and drag it onto the book list, this will create a book

-On that book, create an api key, and then populate a .env file with this variables:
+On that book, create an API key, and then populate a .env file with this variables:

 ```bash
 TEST_BOOK_ID='<BOOK_ID_HERE>'
 TEST_KEY='<API_KEY_NAME>'
 TEST_KEY_SECRET='<API_SECRET>'
 ```

 Then just run `npm test`.